srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsue/source/4_ue_advanced.rst

 External USIM
 *************

+**This section is only needed if you do not have access to the USIM credentials, or have no control over the network.
+Note, most USIM cards ship with their credentials.**

 Using an actual SIM card to authenticate the user against the network is an advanced feature.
 It requires a SIM card reader attached to the PC running srsUE that is supported by `PCSClite <https://pcsclite.apdu.fr/>`_.